Proposed bans of LGBTQ-themed books in the United States

-Proposed bans of LGBTQ-themed books in the United States.

 1996

 Florida

 In September 1996, a local chapter of the national Parents, Families and Friends of Lesbians and Gays (PFLAG) created a display in the West Hernando/Staffordene T. Foggia branch library.
 The branch is part of the Hernando County Florida Library System.

-Authors such as Alexander the Great, Gertrude Stein, and Walt Whitman were among the gay and lesbian authors that were included in the display.
+Authors such as Alexander the Great, Gertrude Stein and Walt Whitman were among the gay and lesbian authors that were included in the display.
 Books by the authors and red ribbons were displayed, along with a poster detailing the contributions of the authors to literature.

 The community quickly responded.
 Hernando county offices and the library system received phone calls and letters.
 Responses were both positive and negative.

 Assistant County Attorney Bill Buztrey informed county commissioners that removing the display could be considered a violation of the First Amendment to the United States Constitution.
 This would leave the county open to a lawsuit.

 Laurel Solomon was the Library Services Director at that time.
 She issued a written statements that going forward, all displays would be "created and sponsored by the library itself... to promote library-related activities."

-County commissioners stated that this would protect them from "the potential of nonsanctioned radical groups such as Nazis" from creating their own displays.
+County commissioners stated that this would protect them from "the potential of non-sanctioned radical groups such as Nazis" from creating their own displays.

 The Florida Library Association awarded Buztrey and two other county staff members with the Intellectual Freedom Award for invoking the First Amendment.

 Many community members felt the library was de facto censorship.
 Local columnist Jan Gildewell wrote that the policy "indicates to me that reception of intellectual freedom awards is no guarantee of continued freedom--or intellect."